 “Thank you again for your time and consideration, and I hope your freelance clients keep rolling in!”

 When would you write an introduction email introducing two people (other than yourself?)

 You may be asked to introduce people for a few reasons.
 The difference between writing your own introduction email and writing one for someone else is that you’re not selling your service anymore, you’re selling a relationship.

 1. Your client roster is full and you can’t take on a new client

 This is a good problem to have.
 If you have too many clients (or just the right amount) and a prospect is working on a deadline, it’s your opportunity to recommend a friend.
 Even if you can’t help a client, the next best way to support them is by sliding them into another independent business owner’s clientflow.
 Be sure it’s someone you trust, and remember, what goes around comes around.

 If you’re a graphic designer and the client inquired about website design, but you just do the visuals, not the build-out from the bottom up, it might be time to offer a strong referral for another independent.
-Fortunately, you know of a directory of Pros through HoneyBook that can deliver on your prospect’s needs.
+Fortunately, you know of a directory of HoneyBook Pros who can deliver on your prospect’s needs.
 If you can’t help them with your services, at least you can help them with a referral!

 Introduction emails can be easy

 Introduction emails are easy with email templates and customizable functionality.
 At HoneyBook, we’re all about efficient personalization.
 Never miss an opportunity to educate a potential client on your services.
 Don’t be afraid to cold email—once a prospective client is in your pipeline, you’ll sail smoothly with our customizable templates.
 Never fear, HoneyBook’s clientflow management platform is here.